waikato-llm/llm-dataset-converter/plugins/to-csv-pt.md

   --col_id COL          The name of the column for the row IDs (uses 'id' from
                         meta-data) (default: None)
-  -n, --no_header       For suppressing the header row (default: False)
+  -n, --no_header       For suppressing the header row (default: False) -s, --split_lines     Splits the text content on new lines and stores them
+                        as separate records. (default: False)
 ```